Hasitha-Su/SL-NIC-Validator/README.md

 eg: https://api.mrberry.tech/v1/nic/200567509021
 We will keep improve our public api as much as we can.
 Thank you

-Copied from : Zarook Rikaz (https://www.facebook.com/MZRikazLK/)
+Credit of API goes to Zarook Rikaz (https://www.facebook.com/MZRikazLK/)